 This type of credit is limited to 25% of your degree or certificate.

-- Identify what course you want to get credit for.
+- Choose what course you want to get credit for.
 It must be a course offered by Bellevue College.

 - Contact an instructor from that department.
 For example, if you want credit for CMST& 101, you must meet with an instructor in the Communication Studies department.
-You can also contact the Program Chair for a referral.
+You can also contact the academic department for a referral.

 - Work with the instructor to decide if an exam or a portfolio is the best option.

 - The instructor will send your information to Student Central, and the fee will be charged.